-The coronavirus COVID-19 pandemic is the defining global health crisis of our time.
-Since its emergence late last year, the virus has spread to every continent except Antarctica.
-Cases are rising daily in Africa and South America, and Europe has taken over as the epicentre of the disease and more cases are now being reported every day than in China at the height of its epidemic.
+The coronavirus COVID-19 pandemic is the defining global health crisis of our time and the greatest challenge we have faced since World War Two.
+Since its emergence in Asia late last year, the virus has spread to every continent except Antarctica.

-But COVID-19 is much more than a health crisis.
-By stressing every one of the countries it touches, it has the potential to create devastating social, economic and political crises that will leave deep scars.
+But the pandemic is much more than a health crisis, it's also an unprecedent socio-economic crisis.
+Stressing every one of the countries it touches, it has the potential to create devastating social, economic and political effects that will leave deep and longstanding scars.
+UNDP is the technical lead in the UN’s socio-economic recovery, alongside the health response, led by WHO, and the Global Humanitarian Response Plan, and working under the leadership of the UN Resident Coordinators.

 Drawing on our experience with other outbreaks such as Ebola, HIV, SARS, TB and malaria, as well as our long history of working with the private and public sector, UNDP will help countries to urgently and effectively respond to COVID-19 as part of its mission to eradicate poverty, reduce inequalities and build resilience to crises and shocks.